 - 2 teaspoons ground cinnamon

-- 1 teaspoon zest of a lemon optional but recommended
+- 1 lemon for zest; optional but recommended

 - 2 ounces reduced-fat cream cheese softened to room temperature